World disclosure

-World disclosure (Erschlossenheit, literally "development, comprehension") refers to how things become intelligible and meaningfully relevant to human beings, by virtue of being part of an ontological world – i.e., a pre-interpreted and holistically structured background of meaning.
+World disclosure (Erschlossenheit, literally "development, comprehension") is how things become intelligible and meaningfully relevant to human beings, by virtue of being part of an ontological world – i.e., a pre-interpreted and holistically structured background of meaning.
 This understanding is said to be first disclosed to human beings through their practical day-to-day encounters with others, with things in the world, and through language.

-The phenomenon was described by the German philosopher Martin Heidegger in his landmark book Being and Time.
+The phenomenon was described by the German philosopher Martin Heidegger in the book Being and Time.
 It has been discussed (not always using the same name) by philosophers such as John Dewey, Jürgen Habermas, Nikolas Kompridis and Charles Taylor.

 Some philosophers, such as Ian Hacking and Nikolas Kompridis, have also described how this ontological understanding can be re-disclosed in various ways (including through innovative forms of philosophical argument).